precious-ishaka/HKCS-Internship-Assignment/README.md

-cank from spring.io and added these dependencies: i.
+1. from spring.io and added these dependencies: i.
 Lombok: To reduce boilerplate code ii.
 MongoDB: A NoSQL database use for storing data in Documents format or JSON/BSON iii.
 Validation: To validate the schema of the database if some critera are not filled in iv.
 Spring Web:

 2. Created The packages
      i.
 Entity/Model: This is structure of database/the blueprint